 Comprising a seamless ring twisted to form two or more adjoining circles.
 Miro Porowhita is said to represent the circle of life which has no beginning or end and as such is regarded as the symbol of eternity.

 Wheku – carved face

-It is imporant to note that the figures in Maori carving, with rare exceptions, are not religious, but secular.
+It is important to note that the figures in Maori carving, with rare exceptions, are not religious, but secular.
 They do not represent idols, but renowned tipuna (ancestors) of the iwi (tribe).

 The matau represents strength, prosperity, abundance, fertility and respect for the sea.
-It is regarded as a symbol of power and authority bringing good luck and saftey when traveling over water.
+It is regarded as a symbol of power and authority bringing good luck and safety when traveling, especially over water.

 Manaia – spiritual guardian